Cornag/PBTS/requirement_specifications/requirement_specifications.md

 2 Each employee should be able to enter their working-hours spent on specific projects.

-3 Each employee should be able to see their total working-hours spent.
+3 Each employee should be able to see their total working-hours spent and the corresponding project.

 4 Each supervisor should be able to see the total working-hours spent on the project he/she supervises.

+5 Each supervisor should be able to see all employees working on the project he/she supervises.

+6 New projects and employees can only be created by administrators.